roodrigoc/SNOC/README.md

 ### adduser.py

 - Provides a simple command-line interface for adding users to `users.conf` file.
+Created users have the default password "123456".

 ### devices.conf: